SungJJinKang/vector_erase_move_lastelement/README.md

 vector_swap_erase function will reduce overhead dramatically.
 The more your vector's element count is, the faster this function than vector::erase.

+WARNINGS : If vector's element placement order is important, don't use this function.

 ## This is how vector::erase works.